Particular/docs.particular.net/nservicebus/serialization/newtonsoft.md

 ## TypeNameHandling

-For backwards compatibility, the serializer is using `TypeNameHandling.Auto` by default.
+For backward compatibility, the serializer is using `TypeNameHandling.Auto` by default.
 This allows Json.NET to include additional type information for serialization and deserialization (see [Inferring message type from $type for more information](#inferring-message-type-from-type)).

 Warn: `TypeNameHandling.Auto` should be used with caution and it is recommended to use `TypeNameHandling.None` via [custom settings](#usage-custom-settings) instead.
-When requiring `TypeNameHandling.Auto`, consider a [custom SerializationBinder](https://www.newtonsoft.com/json/help/html/SerializeSerializationBinder.htm) to limit the allowed deserialization types.
+When using `TypeNameHandling.Auto`, consider a [custom SerializationBinder](https://www.newtonsoft.com/json/help/html/SerializeSerializationBinder.htm) to limit the allowed deserialization types.

 ## Inferring message type from $type

 For integration scenarios where the sender is unable to add message headers, the serializer is able to infer the message type from the [`$type` property supported by Json.NET](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm).
-This feature requres the `TypeNameHandling` setting to be set to `Auto` or `All`.
+This feature requires the `TypeNameHandling` setting to be set to `Auto` or `All`.

 See [native integration with SqlTransport sample](/samples/sqltransport/native-integration) for more details.